exosite-archive/exoline/README.md

 - marketing stuff (blog post)
 - make exoline<tab> autocompletion work in iPython
 - support PIKs in place of CIKs
-- fix error handling for "Command line error: Failed to connect to https://portals.exosite.com"
+- better error handling for "Command line error: Failed to connect to https://portals.exosite.com"
 - support passing certs at the command line for https (portals and onep) when behind VPNs
 - support embedding scripts directly into YAML, if that's possible.